 There are several limitations in our study.
 First, retrospective clinical data of BRCA 1/2 mutant patients from medical records has disadvantages to control for all potential confounding bias.
 We guess these results suggest selection and institutional bias due to actively conducted genetic testing by medical genetics specialists at different medical centers.
-Despite these limitations, a noteworthy strength of our study is that the diagnosis age of patients who harbored BRCA1/2 mutation was younger than the diagnosed age of their parents harboring BRCA1/2 mutation with cancer and our interest for the research, authorship, and/or publistudy findings were consistent with the literature.
+Despite these limitations, a noteworthy strength of our study is that the diagnosis age of patients who harbored BRCA1/2 mutation was younger than the diagnosed age of their parents harboring BRCA1/2 mutation with cancer and our study findings were consistent with the literature.